Daufuskie Island

 Daufuskie Island, located between Hilton Head Island and Savannah, is the southernmost inhabited sea island in South Carolina.
 It is 5 mi long by almost 2.5 mi wide – approximate surface area of 8 mi2 (5,000 acres).
 With over 3 mi of beachfront, Daufuskie is surrounded by the waters of Calibogue Sound, the Intracoastal Waterway and the Atlantic Ocean.
 It was listed as a census-designated place in the 2020 census with a population of 557.

 Accessible only by ferry or barge, and with a full-time population of just over 400, Daufuskie Island contains environmental preserves, private communities, resorts, Gullah houses, diverse art galleries and history.
 The island was named a historic district on the National Register of Historic Places due to its Gullah and Civil War history.
-The island is also the setting of Pat Conroy's memoir The Water Is Wide recounting Conroy's experiences teaching on Daufuskie in the 1960s.
+The island is also the setting of Pat Conroy's memoir The Water Is Wide recounting Conroy's experiences teaching on Daufuskie in the late 1960s.